 The Digital Estate Plan Portal includes a great tool which helps you make your Funeral Wishes.
 It will ask you a series of questions while giving you information and advice as you go along.
-At the end of the quiz, it will produce a Memorandum of Wishes, which can be added to your Will and kept with your other important documents so that your loved ones can access them if something were to happen to you.
+At the end it will produce a Memorandum of Funeral Wishes.
+This can be downloaded and a paper copy handed to your Trusted People or loved ones.
+By keeping a copy with your other important documents, as well as the original being stored online, it can be accessed digitally and physically if something were to happen to you.

 5 Reason to Pre-Plan Your Funeral

 Sadly, many families experience disputes and hard feelings when arranging a loved ones unexpected funeral.
 Memories of the loved one’s wishes sometimes conflict and disagreements can easily arise.
 Such infighting and disunity can drive bitter emotions and damage the healing process.
 By making your wishes now, your loved ones will know you were remembered as you wanted to be.